subimal07/WEATHER-APP/README.md

 # WEATHER-APP
-This is my  collage internship project
+This is my  college internship project